allebb/conductor/UPGRADE.md

 /etc/conductor/upgrade.sh
 ```

-Conductor should now be fully up to date, remember that the web server components are updated using 'apt-get upgrade' and is not covered in the above instructions.
+Conductor should now be fully up-to-date, remember that the web server components are updated using 'apt-get upgrade' and is not covered in the above instructions.

 ## Upgrading to major versions